Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 4: Skeleton of a Unlit Shader

 Time to start writing our shader!
-Let's open our Tutorial_Shader.shader file we create before.
+Let's open our Tutorial_Shader.shader file we created before.
 You'll see Unity automatically generates some code for us to use/build off of.
 For the sake of this tutorial, delete all of this and make the .shader file blank.

-All shaders in Unity are written in language called "ShaderLab".
+__Note: All shaders in Unity are written in language called "ShaderLab"__

 To start we'll add this code: